3rd IIFA Awards

 The official ceremony took place on 6 April 2002, at the Genting Highlands, in Arena of Stars.
 During the ceremony, IIFA Awards were awarded in 29 competitive categories.

 The IIFA Weekend started with a Press Meet.
 Attended by the stars, the event received extensive coverage from world media.
 The same evening saw the music launch of Kaante.
 The IIFA Karaoke Party gave film stars and high-profile guests a chance to let their hair down.

 IIFA hosted the World Premiere of the film Aankhen at the Genting International Showroom.
 Malaysia witnessed the first ever IIFA Forum.
 The focus was on the emerging perspectives of Indian Cinema, the exchange of technology and talent.
 The speakers included Ashutosh Gowarikar, Karan Johar, Farhan Akhtar and Madhur Bhandarkar.

+Kabhi Khushi Kabhie Gham led the ceremony with 18 nominations, followed by Lagaan with 12 nominations, Dil Chahta Hai with 11 nominations, and Gadar: Ek Prem Katha with 10 nominations.

-Lagaan led the ceremony with 10 wins including Best Film, Best Director (for Ashutosh Gowariker) and Best Actor (for Aamir Khan), thus becoming the most-awarded film at the ceremony.
+Lagaan won 10 awards, including Best Film, Best Director (for Ashutosh Gowariker), and Best Actor (for Aamir Khan), thus becoming the most-awarded film at the ceremony.

 Aamir Khan received dual nominations for Best Actor for his performances in Dil Chahta Hai and Lagaan, winning for the latter.